Shubham-Yadav003/DailyBlogs/README.md

 - Designed RESTful APIs for user authentication, blog CRUD operations, and category filtering.
 - Implemented JWT-based authentication and authorization to secure API endpoints.
 - Integrated with **MongoDB** for efficient storage and retrieval of user and blog data.
+- Cloudinary for cloud storage of file and images.

 Installation Process:
 1) clone this repo.